DanielOaks/howto/networking/nat.md

 ---
 layout: guide
-title: NAT
+title: NAT and PAT
 datafile: networking
 ---
-PAT (or as we generally know it, NAT) is used to place multiple devices behind a single public IP address.
-Here, we'll go through the difference between public/private networks and exactly how PAT/NAT operates.
+NAT refers to technology that translates network addresses.
+PAT is a type of NAT that is used to place multiple devices behind a single IP address.
+It's a fairly complex topic, but here we'll go through the differences between private and public networks, and how PAT/NAT operate.

 <div class="note">
 	<p>NATs are a very strange, in-depth concept.
 If you don't get them at first or they take some time to understand, that's perfectly normal.</p>
     <p>In this article, when we say NAT we will be talking about traditional NATs – the devices that actually translate 1:1 between two blocks of address space.
 For what's typically referred to as a "NAT" today, we'll be using the more specific term PAT (port address translation).
 We'll explain the naming differences later on in the article, so keep this in mind if you get confused about what we say NATs do in here.</p>
 </div>

+## Why is PAT called NAT today?

+PAT is a type of NAT.
+PAT translates network addresses based on the port numbers on either side of the device, whereas traditional NAT translates network addresses based purely on the IP addresses on either side of the device.

+However, PAT is also the most widely-used form of NAT today.
+Because of that, when people say NAT, most of the time they're referring specifically to PAT.
+Keep that in mind when you're going through the NAT and PAT sections below.

+So that's why PAT is often just called NAT.
+Although, most people that aren't network engineers simply don't care about this distinction.

 ## Public vs Private IP Addresses